asafamr/SymPatternWSI/README.md

 #### Usage by filename:
-sh download_resources.sh - download SemEval 2013 task dataset and ELMo's output matrix weights and put them in the resource directory python spwsi_elmo.py <args> - induce senses from SemEval 2013 task dataset python spwsi_elmo_ablation_batch.py - run a batch of induction runs efficiently, edit code and run for modifications sh evaluate_key.sh - after each run, a SemEval .key file is produced in the debug dir, you can re-run and print task scoring on the .key file produced using this script
+sh download_resources.sh - download SemEval 2013 task dataset and ELMo's output matrix weights and put them in the resource directory python spwsi_elmo.py <args> - induce senses from SemEval 2013 task dataset python spwsi_elmo_ablation_batch.py <scenario> - run a batch of induction runs efficiently, provided scenarios: ablation, search, n_clusters. edit code and run for modifications sh evaluate_key.sh - after each run, a SemEval .key file is produced in the debug dir, you can re-run and print task scoring on the .key file produced using this script

 spwsi/bilm_interface.py - if you want to use a custom biLM, this interface should be implemented